Gay parents might be a fairly new topic — or, at least, it might seem new to anyone over 30 or so.

 Gay parents in the United States

 Doug says Sophie has classmates with same-sex parents.
 But it’s hard to say how many gay parents there are in America.
-It’s also hard to say with any certainty how many lesbian, gay, bisexual or transgender Americans exist.
+It’s also hard to say with any certainty how many lesbian, gay, bisexual or transgender Americans exist, what we do know is that there are more and more gay adult entertainment websites like twinki xxx online, each time you look a new one seems to be added.

 A study by the UCLA School of Law’s Williams Institute estimates that 37 percent of LGBT Americans have had a child.
 The study says that means as many as 6 million American children and adults have an LGBT parent, according to findings from a national study released by Williams Institute Distinguished Scholar, Gary J. Gates.